cucumber/docs/content/docs/bdd/_index.md

 # What is BDD?

-BDD is a way for software teams to work together that closes the gap between business people and technical people by:
+BDD is a way for software teams to work that closes the gap between business people and technical people by:

 * Encouraging collaboration across roles to build shared understanding of the the problem to be solved
 * Working in rapid, small iterations to increase feedback and the flow of value
 * Producing system documentation that is automatically checked against the system's behaviour

 We do this by focussing collaborative work around concrete, real-world examples that illustrate how we want the system to behave.
-We use those examples to guide us from concept through to implementation.
+We use those examples to guide us from concept through to implementation, in a process of continuous collaboration.

 ## BDD and agile